splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

            - Value
          * - No instrumentation
            - 882.92 requests per second
-         * - Splunk OpenTelemetry Java agent 1.18.0
+         * - Splunk OpenTelemetry Java agent
            - 631.74 requests per second
-         * - Splunk OpenTelemetry Java agent 1.18.0 (AlwaysOn Profiling enabled)
+         * - Splunk OpenTelemetry Java agent with AlwaysOn Profiling
            - 588.97 requests per second
-         * - Splunk OpenTelemetry Java agent version 1.9.0
-           - 652.22 requests per second
-         * - Splunk OpenTelemetry Java agent version 1.9.0 (AlwaysOn Profiling enabled)
-           - 620.93 requests per second

       * Tested on December 9, 2022 using Splunk Java OTel agent version 1.18.0.
 For a description of the test environment, see :ref:`perf-overhead-java-setup`.